-Grade Level Summary Report Page (Found on page 2 of the NECAP School Results Report)
+Grade Level Summary Report Page (page 2 of the NECAP School Results Report)

-(Pages 29 and 30 of this document contain a sample grade 5 and grade 11 "Grade Level Summary Report" page from a NECAP School Results Report.)
+(Pages 28 and 29 of this document contain a sample grade 5 and grade 11 "Grade Level Summary Report" page from a NECAP School Results Report.)

 The second page of the NECAP School Results Report, (titled "Grade Level Summary Report") provides a summary of participation in NECAP and a summary of NECAP results.
-This page shows the number and percentage of students who were enrolled, tested, and not tested as part of the NECAP tests in fall 2009.
-Students enrolled in a school on or after October 1, 2009 were expected to complete the NECAP tests at that school.
+This page shows the number and percentage of students who were enrolled, tested, and not tested as part of the NECAP tests in fall 2010.
+Students enrolled in a school on or after October 1, 2010 were expected to complete the NECAP tests at that school.